The Pirates Who Don't Do Anything: A VeggieTales Movie: Production

+During production on their first movie Jonah: A VeggieTales Movie, Big Idea had already started exploring ideas for additional films, such as a prequel about the in-universe origins of VeggieTales and a spinoff of The Pirates Who Don't Do Anything, a group of characters introduced in Very Silly Songs!.
+The prequel, titled The Bob and Larry Movie, was scheduled to be Big Idea's second feature film, with a planned release in 2005; however, the movie was scrapped in mid-2003 due to Big Idea's bankruptcy and acquisition by Classic Media.

+In 2004, Phil Vischer revealed on his website that Classic Media was interested in another feature film and that both the Pirates spin-off and The Bob and Larry Movie were being considered for relaunch.
+Ultimately, The Pirates Who Don't Do Anything was chosen and entered production in late 2005.
-Phil Vischer completed the script for this film in 2002, noting that he wrote it before Pirates of the Caribbean: The Curse of the Black Pearl (2003) was released.
-But because of the bankruptcy and buyout of assets of Big Idea Productions, the film wasn't able to start production until late 2005.

-The animation was done by Big Idea, Inc. in Nashville, Tennessee, Animation Production by Starz Animation in Toronto, Canada.
+Vischer completed the script for this film in 2002, noting that he wrote it before Pirates of the Caribbean: The Curse of the Black Pearl (2003) was released.
+The animation was done by Big Idea, Inc., and animation production was done by Starz Animation.

 Reception

 According to the review aggregator website Rotten Tomatoes, 43% of critics have given the film a positive review based on 35 reviews, with an average rating of 4.92/10.
 The site's critics consensus reads, "This Veggietale should please the youngest crowds, but the silly script will tire the more discerning viewer."
 At Metacritic, the film has a weighted average score of 49 out of 100 based on 13 critics, indicating "mixed or average reviews".
 The film earned $12.7 million for Universal Studios out of an estimated $15 million budget.